arnabkaycee/arnabkaycee.github.io/_posts/FabEthv1/FabEthv1.md

 # Overall Architecture of Hyperledger Fabric vs Ethereum

 In this section I attempt to break down the fundamental cogs that drive the Fabric Blockchain Operating system from the Ethereum Blockchain Operating system.
-Although mouthful it may sound, both of these platforms are irrefutable distributed in nature.
+Although mouthful it may sound, both of these platforms are irrefutably distributed in nature.
+Hence all principles of distributed systems apply here.
+If you are not too familiar with distributed system principles I cannot recommend [this](http://book.mixu.net/distsys/single-page.html) article enough for a quick reckoner on Distributed systems.

+But let me take a quick plunge into the **fundamentals of distributed systems**:

+- Distributed systems are composed of nodes or computers that are capable of computing (calculating), storing, and transmitting data.
+- These computers are *Unreliable* and so are the *communication channel(s)* that connect them.
+Any or both can crash or malfunction at any point of time.
+- Distributed systems do not have a global clock.
+Ever tried setting two electronic clocks precisely to the second (do it with two computers to the millisecond).
+- Distributed systems are hard.
+One simply does not design a distributed system if there was a monolith computer with infinite compute and storage.
+- All systems are eventually designed to cater to Functional and Non-Functional needs.
+Non-Functional needs a.k.a.
+Quality Needs.
+Basic quality needs of any distributed system include Scalability, Performance, Availability, and Fault Tolerance.
+- For reliability and availability one needs to replicate data.
+Where there is replication involved in distributed systems, the famous CAP theorem applies.
+It says that you cannot have all three properties in a distributed system (which replicates data) at the same time, i.e. Consistency, Availability and Partition Tolerance.
+Try achieving any two and you have to trade-off the other.

+Although all of these are important but perhaps I feel the most important of these is

+> Computers are *Unreliable* and so are the *communication channel(s)* that connect them.
+Any or both can crash or malfunction at any point of time